 Gateway to the Southern Appalachians

-- renovation of the North Carolina Farm Yard and the Barn to provide larger grazing spaces for the animals and more storage space for equipment and animal feed;
+- Renovation of the North Carolina Farm Yard and the Barn to provide larger grazing spaces for the animals and more storage space for equipment and animal feed;

-- creation of a native pollinator garden for butterflies, including Nature Play areas, shaded coverings, education kiosks; and
+- Creation of a native pollinator garden for butterflies, including Nature Play areas, shaded coverings, education kiosks; and

-- expansion of the Nature Center Gift Shop to 800 sq. ft. and creation of a Member Services Office.
+- Expansion of the Nature Center Gift Shop to 800 sq. ft. and creation of a Member Services Office.

 Renovating the Farm Yard and Barn